If you’re interested in translating or adapting this post, pleaseemail us first.

 }

-will not work with the Browserslist config out of the box—however, it will be fixed in the next major release.
+will not work with the Browserslist config out of the box—however, this will be fixed in the next major release.

-eslint-plugin-compat is a plugin for ESLint to warn you when not all targeted browsers can support your JavaScript code.
+eslint-plugin-compat is a plugin for ESLint that warns when not all targeted browsers can support your JavaScript code.
 It supports Browserslist config out of the box; it takes the list of target browser versions and checks that your code uses JavaScript APIs supported by all of the specified browsers.

 stylelint-no-unsupported-browser-features works like eslint-plugin-compat

-—but for CSS.
-Stylelint is an outstanding and the most popular CSS linter.
+, but for CSS.
+Stylelint is outstanding and the most popular CSS linter.
 This Stylelint plugin makes sure that all targeted browsers support all used CSS properties.
 It supports Browserslist config out of the box as well.

 postcss-normalize only includes the necessary parts of normalize.css, based on your list of supported browsers.